With Diabetes, Healthy Feet Form a Healthy Foundation

 Save your soles.
 To avoid injury and infection, never go without shoes.
 For summer activities, a pair of “water shoes” or sandals with canvas straps and a rubber bottom will let your toes feel the open breeze, without the risk to your feet.
 You can go into the water with less worry about unseen sharp objects in lakes or the ocean.
 And be sure to wash and carefully dry your feet, especially between the toes, after these activities.

 Shop your socks.
 Pick socks that are appropriate to the temperature and your activities.
 Overly hot feet can mean extra moisture, which increases risk of blisters and foot abrasions.
 If your feet are cold, you risk frostbite or other damage from cold exposure.
 Thinner socks work best for summer and thicker for winter.
 Natural fibers breathe better than synthetics, though socks made with wicking materials containing some synthetic fibers may work better than 100% cotton.
 Carry an extra pair if you’re going to be out for a long period of time and change your socks if they get damp.
-Choose white or other light color so it's easy to spot if a sore weeps or bleeds.
+Choose white or another light color so it's easy to spot if a sore weeps or bleeds.

 Protect from the extremes.
 Protect your feet from hot and cold temperatures.
 Wear shoes at the beach, and when walking across hot pavement.
 Never use a hot water bottle or heating pad on your feet, and avoid electric blankets.
 Always test the temperature of water before you put your feet into it.
 Wear properly fitting, warm, waterproof shoes or boots in the winter.